Police-Data-Accessibility-Project/scrapers/doc/design/record_fetcher_proposal.md

 * support for extension in the future (we can't be locked in to just these fields)

 ### Storage Endpoints
 We need to be able to store the raw documents and manifests somewhere durable.
-This document doesn't have strong opinions regarding how things are stored, but we need a specific API to ensure safe collection.
+We need a specific API to ensure safe collection.
 Our collection API:
 * must allow writing new documents and manifests
 * must not allow for the fetching or altering of existing documents or manifests
 * must enforce authentication and authorization for document submission